ShashkovS/drawzero/docs/architecture.md

 # DrawZero Architecture Overview

-This document summarizes the internal layout of the DrawZero project so that contributors (and code-generation agents) can quickly orient themselves in the codebase.
+This document summarizes the internal layout of the DrawZero project so that contributors can quickly orient themselves in the codebase.

 ## Package layout